handwaving/handwaving.github.io/menu/about.md

 **Miscellaneous Notes:**
-  - This comic is made by hand (e.g. drawn with a finger as a stylus) on a very old tablet using the app [Tayasui Sketches Pro](http://tayasui.com/sketches/).
-This probably isn't the best tool to use, but it's what works for me.
+  - ~~I draw this comic by hand (e.g. drawn with a finger as a stylus) on a very old tablet using the app [Tayasui Sketches Pro](http://tayasui.com/sketches/).
+This probably isn't the best tool to use, but it's what works for me.~~ I now draw using an Apple Pencil with [Adobe Fresco](https://www.adobe.com/ca/products/fresco.html).
-  - The comic is made in mostly black and white in order to facilitate easy printing.
+  - The comic is usually black and white for easy printing.
   - The best way to get these comics delivered is through the [RSS feed]({{ site.github.url }}/feed).
   - Handwaving will never have advertisements, because that's not what the site is for.
 See **Purpose** above.
   - Related to the above point, Handwaving does not have a huge presence on social media.
-This is not because the author of Handwaving does not know how to use social media, but because they believe there are better ways to use one's time.
-However, it has been pointed out that a lot of people would like to follow the comics through social media, so Handwaving is now on [Twitter](https://twitter.com/HandwavingComic).
+This isn't because I don't know how to use social media, but because there are better ways to use my time.
+However, some people pointed out to me that they would like to follow the comics through social media, so Handwaving is now on [Twitter](https://twitter.com/HandwavingComic).
 Still, the RSS feed is the best way to stay up to date with the comic.
 RSS is an open-source technology that you curate, not some algorithm that a company comes up with to monetize your eyeballs.

-**Reuse:** This comic is made for the enjoyment of all.
-As such, there is no problem if one wants to use a comic found here for non-profit use.
-In particular, it is highly encouraged to print these comics out and hang them in laboratories, classrooms, or offices.
+**Reuse:** I make this comic for the enjoyment of all.
+As such, there is no problem if you want to use a comic for non-profit use.
+In particular, I encourage you to print these comics out and hang them in laboratories, classrooms, or offices.
 Share the love of mathematics and science!

 One thing I do ask is to link back to the site if you want to use a comic elsewhere.
 The reason is simple: this is the canonical place to get the comics.
 By pointing back to here, you're helping others find these comics.